pixdoet/pyed/readme.txt

     p: Prints out contents of a file.
 Usage: p [filename]
     n: Prints out contents of a file with line numbers in front.
 Usage: n [filename]
     w: Writes contents into a file.
 Usage: w [filename] When using w, the editor will switch to editing mode.
 Type a single full stop (.) to exit out of edit mode.
        When exited, the editor will print a single asterisk (*)
+    s: Prints out the size of a file.
+Usage: s [filename]
     q: Quits the program.
 Usage: q

 2.2 STATUS CODES